Table of Contents

 mainRouter.SetObject(myController);

 Since Sisk version 0.16, it is possible to enable AutoScan, which will search for user-defined classes that implement RouterModule and will automatically associate it with the router.
-This method is experimental and is not supported with AOT compilation.
+This is not supported with AOT compilation.

 mainRouter.AutoScanModules<ApiController>();

 The above instruction will search for all types which implements ApiController but not the type itself.
 The two optional parameters indicate how the method will search for these types.
-The first argument implies the Assembly where the types will be searched and the second indicates the way in which the types will be instantiated, whether by instance activation or by searching for static methods.
+The first argument implies the Assembly where the types will be searched and the second indicates the way in which the types will be defined.

 Regex routes